How Long Does It Take to Get a Student Loan?

 Getting a Student Loan: How Long Does it Take?

 Federal student loans are generally disbursed once per term.
-The process for private student loans may vary depending on the lender.
-Read on for a detailed explanation on how long it takes to get a student loan and a few tips on the student loan process in general.
+The process for private student loans may depend on the lender.

 Does the Length of Time Vary Between Loan Types?

-One thing to keep in mind is that the wait time on receiving student loans varies depending on the loan source.
+The wait time on receiving student loans depends on the type of loans and the loan source.
 The federal government is the most common source for student loans since it usually offers the lowest fixed interest rates and the most flexible repayment plans.

 How Long Does It Take to Get a Federal Student Loan?

-Federal loans funded by the federal government offer income-based repayment programs, and depending on the loan will usually give you a six-month grace period after graduation.
-Applying for federal student loans is an easier process than it sounds.
-You start the process by filling out a Free Application for Federal Student Aid (FAFSA®).
+Applying for federal student loans is generally a straightforward process.
+You start by filling out a Free Application for Federal Student Aid (FAFSA®).

-Even if you think you won’t qualify because of your household income or high school GPA, it doesn’t hurt to submit the FAFSA, it’s completely free.
-You may find out that you’re eligible for federal aid like grants and work-study, and therefore may not need as many loans as you thought.
-Alongside your eligibility for federal aid, this application will also let you know your federal student loan options.
+Even if you think you won’t qualify because of your household income or high school GPA, it doesn’t hurt to submit the FAFSA because it’s free.
+You may even discover that you’re eligible for federal aid like grants and work-study, and therefore you might not need as many loans as you thought.
+Along with your eligibility for federal aid, the FAFSA application will also let you know your federal student loan options.

-But how long does it take?
-Depending on how the FAFSA is submitted, the wait time can vary between about five days to over two weeks.
+But how long does it take to get a student loan?
+Depending on how the FAFSA is submitted, the wait time can range from about five days to over two weeks.
 Applications submitted online may be processed as soon as three to five days.
 Those submitted by mail may take up to 10 days.

 Generally, the student’s college will disburse federal student loan funds at least once per term.
 Some colleges may be subject to a 30-day delay (past the first day of the payment period) when it comes time to disburse funds among first-time borrowers.